Copper Alloys 2024

 • Michael Pohl, Bochum University, Germany

-• Olivier Rod, RISE Research Institutes of Sweden
+• Olivier Rod, SWERIM, Sweden

 • Roberto Spotorno, Genova University, Italy